Matthew Barney: No Restraint (2006) – DVD

 directed by Heidi Ewing & Rachel Grady

-by Travis Mackenzie Hoover It's hard to not be moved by the horrors of Jesus Camp.
-A record of one Pastor Becky Fischer's far-right Christian summer camp, it's loaded with stuff any compassionate person would decry–usually the cruelty and intimidation of adults, who are often seen scaring children shitless.
+by Travis Mackenzie Hoover It’s hard not to be moved by the horrors of Jesus Camp.
+A record of one Pastor Becky Fischer’s far-right Christian summer camp, it’s loaded with stuff any compassionate person would decry–usually the cruelty and intimidation of adults, who are often seen scaring children shitless.
 But even as we may despise these guileless sadists as they reveal themselves to the camera, at some point it all begins to ring hollow.
-The film has nothing beyond the image of children being bullied while their parents natter on about hateful fundamentalism; perhaps most regrettably, there's no discussion as to why, in the 21st century, 80 million Americans willingly believe in such corrosive nonsense.
+The film has nothing beyond the image of children being bullied while their parents natter on about hateful fundamentalism; perhaps most regrettably, there’s no discussion as to why, in the 21st century, 80 million Americans willingly believe in such corrosive nonsense.

 Sundance ’07: Strange Culture

-*/****starring Thomas Jay Ryan, Tilda Swinton, Peter Coyotewritten and directed by Lynn Hershman Leeson by Alex Jackson On May 11, 2004, artist and college professor Steve Kurtz called 911 to report the death of his wife Hope by heart failure.
+*/**** starring Thomas Jay Ryan, Tilda Swinton, Peter Coyote written and directed by Lynn Hershman Leeson by Alex Jackson On May 11, 2004, artist and college professor Steve Kurtz called 911 to report the death of his wife Hope by heart failure.
 When medics arrived, they saw his art supplies and called the FBI: in preparing an installation that would let patrons test whether food had been genetically modified, Kurtz had ordered biological materials over the Internet.
 The feds detained Kurtz as a suspected terrorist and confiscated his equipment.
-After a grand jury rejected the charges of terrorism, Uncle Sam tried to…
+After a grand jury rejected the charges of terrorism, Uncle Sam…

 Sundance ’07: VHS – Kahloucha

-**/****directed by Nejib Belkadhi by Alex Jackson There may very well be a Pauline Kael review for every occasion.
+**/**** directed by Nejib Belkadhi by Alex Jackson There may very well be a Pauline Kael review for every occasion.
 For VHS - Kahloucha, it's her dismissal of Francois Truffaut's Day for Night: "[It's] a movie for the movie-struck, the essentially naïve--those who would rather see a movie, any movie (a bad one, a stupid one, or an evanescent, sweet-but-dry little wafer of a movie like this one), than do anything else."
 Ayup, that about covers it.
-This documentary portrait of amateur Tunisian filmmaker Moncef Kahloucha never makes the mistake of condescending to its subject, but it never quite elucidates why…
+This documentary portrait of amateur Tunisian filmmaker Moncef Kahloucha never makes the mistake of condescending to its subject, but it never quite elucidates…

 Sundance ’07: Joe Strummer: The Future is Unwritten

-***/****directed by Julien Temple by Alex Jackson I worry that this film was wasted on me.
+***/**** directed by Julien Temple by Alex Jackson I worry that this film was wasted on me.
 I usually walk out of the Q&A sessions after festival screenings because I can't bear to hear the stupid questions the audience asks or, as in the case of M dot Strange, the filmmaker's stupid answers.
 This time, however, the questions were intelligent and thoughtful, and, it almost goes without saying, so were the replies.
-Watching Joe Strummer: The Future is Unwritten, I was reminded a bit of those critics who said that The Passion of the Christ was made for hardcore Christians and…
+Watching Joe Strummer: The Future is Unwritten, I was reminded a bit of those critics who said that The Passion of the Christ was made for hardcore Christians…

 Sundance ’07: Crazy Love

-***½/****directed by Dan Klores and Fisher Stevens by Alex Jackson Dan Klores's Crazy Love is essentially just another talking-head documentary, but my goodness what talking heads they are!
-At first, it seems that Klores--to echo that oft-repeated charge against pop-doc filmmakers like Errol Morris, Michael Moore, and Chris Smith--is condescending to his subjects by laying their distinctly Jewish tackiness out to be skewered.
-But as the picture soldiers on, any emotional detachment dissolves away: these people aren't tactless so much as they're simply candid.
-They have absolutely nothing to hide and that openness makes it extremely difficult to categorize anybody…
+by Alex Jackson Dan Klores’s Crazy Love is essentially just another talking-head documentary, but my goodness what talking heads they are!
+At first, it seems that Klores–to echo that oft-repeated charge against pop-doc filmmakers like Errol Morris, Michael Moore, and Chris Smith–is condescending to his subjects by laying their distinctly Jewish tackiness out to be skewered.
+But as the picture soldiers on, any emotional detachment dissolves away: these people aren’t tactless so much as they’re simply candid.
+They have absolutely nothing to hide, and that openness makes it extremely difficult to categorize anybody in the film as a monster or a victim.
+Burt Pugach was a prominent negligence lawyer in the East Bronx; in the fall of 1957, he spotted secretary Linda Riss, fell in love with her, and successfully seduced her.
+When he couldn’t divorce his wife, Riss left him and got engaged to somebody else.
+Enraged and deeply depressed, Pugach hired some goons to rough her up.
+They threw acid in her face, eventually blinding her.
+Pugach served a stint in prison, and when he got out he proposed to Riss.
+She accepted–the way she figures it, she’s blind and nobody wants her or is willing to be with her except Pugach, who was the one who blinded her in the first place, explicitly so that nobody else would want her.
+He “wins.”

 Dane Cook’s Tourgasm (2006) – DVD